ay-ay-vasilev/SDL2Game/README.md

 5. Scene manager to "switch" levels

 - Implement a JSON file parser and store global variables in a file.
-- Get rid of magic numbers
+- Implement a start position for player
 - Fix colliders
 - Add an enemy.
 - Improve movement and controls.